How to Record Vinyl Records into a Computer

 Whether you grew up listening to records, or you recently discovered collecting and playing vinyl, the idea of recording your favorite vinyl records into your computer may have crossed your mind.
 Having a digitized version of your vinyl collection is useful for loading songs into portable devices and for having an archive of your favorite tunes in the digital realm.
 When captured properly, a digital recording of a vinyl record will sound vastly superior to a compressed MP3 file.
 Besides, many of the albums that you find in thrift stores and garage sales aren’t even available to purchase as digital downloads.

 Most people hope that the vinyl-capturing process is as simple as pushing a single red button.
 Advances have been made to simplify the process of digitizing vinyl, but so far it's not as easy as pressing a button.
-Just as the act of playing a vinyl record requires a bit of effort on your part (taking the record out of its sleeve, placing it on the platter, putting the needle in the groove, etc.), the act of digitizing vinyl records requires your attention and care as well.
-With a little bit of patience and some old-fashioned elbow grease, your entire vinyl collection can be shrunk down to fit into your shirt pocket to travel around with you anywhere you go.
+Just as the act of playing a vinyl record requires a bit of effort on your part (taking the record out of its sleeve, placing it on the platter, putting the needle in the groove, etc.), the act of digitizing vinyl records requires your attention and care, as well.
+With a little bit of patience, your entire vinyl collection can be shrunk down to fit into your shirt pocket to travel around with you anywhere you go.

 Here are three ways you can capture vinyl into a computer:

 3) Using an audio interface to connect a turntable to a computer.

 The first method (using an all-in-one turntable/CD burner) is probably the easiest way to go.
 An all-in-one unit features both a turntable and a CD burner in a single device.
 You simply burn a CD of the vinyl in the unit itself, and then load the burned CD into your computer.
 Specific models worth checking out are the Teac LP-R550USB and the Crosley Radio CR2413A Memory Master II.
 Be forewarned that you may not be able to mark individual tracks using this method.